 Few details have been provided on the reason for the presence of these tombs at the foot of the Roman rampart.
 But archaeologists are convinced that these excavations and this discovery will help to better understand how young children were considered and treated by society at that time.
 “We can not say whether they are children of slaves, freedmen or free men, or even the elite,” said France Bleu Richard Pellet, archaeologist of Inrap in charge of these excavations Nîmes.
 “In fact, it tells us especially the status of the child in Roman society. ”

-Be sure to check out the extensive library at the Conn Archaeology Site.
+Be sure to check out the extensive library at the American archaeological association.

 Other excavations needed